How to Avoid the Trap of Focusing Too Much on Others’ Needs

 Gregg Vanourek’s Newsletter

-Join our community.
-Sign up now and get Gregg Vanourek’s monthly inspirations (new articles, opportunities, and resources).
+Join our rapidly growing community.
+Sign up now and get monthly inspirations (new articles, opportunities, and resources).
 Welcome!

 ++++++++++++++++++++++++++++++

-Gregg Vanourek is a writer, teacher, TEDx speaker on personal development and leadership.
-He is co-author of three books, including LIFE Entrepreneurs: Ordinary People Creating Extraordinary Lives (a manifesto for integrating our life and work with purpose, passion, and contribution) and Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations (a winner of the International Book Awards).
+Gregg Vanourek is a writer, teacher, and TEDx speaker on personal development and leadership.
+He is co-author of three books, including LIFE Entrepreneurs: Ordinary People Creating Extraordinary Lives (a manifesto for living with purpose and passion) and Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations (a winner of the International Book Awards).
 Check out his Best Articles or get his monthly newsletter.
 If you found value in this article, please forward it to a friend.
 Every little bit helps!